apache/mahout/README.md

 </dependency>
 ```

 Note that due to an intermittent out-of-memory bug in a Flink test we have disabled it from the binary releases.
-To use Flink please uncomment the line in the `<modules>` block so it reads `<module>flink</module>`.
+To use Flink please uncomment the line in the root pom.xml in the `<modules>` block so it reads `<module>flink</module>`.

 ####Examples
 For examples of how to use Mahout, see the examples directory located in `examples/bin`